Fasttify/fasttify/README.md

 # Fasttify - Dropshipping Ecommerce Platform

 Welcome to **Fasttify**, the ultimate SaaS solution for creating and managing personalized dropshipping stores effortlessly.
-Built on **AWS Amplify** with a modern **Next.js** front end, Fasttify combines scalability, performance, and a user-friendly interface.
+Built on **AWS Amplify Gen2** with a modern **Next.js** front end, Fasttify combines scalability, performance, and a user-friendly interface.

 ## Overview